 The Arista 7130 hardware delivers enterprise-grade reliability and performance and implements use cases that are difficult or impossible to achieve with traditional network switches.
 As programmable platforms, the different 7130 devices provide a variety of features to address different use cases.

-The Arista 7130 series encompasses high-performance hardware including:
+The Arista 7130 series encompasses a wide range of high-performance hardware including:

 - Layer 1+ switching chips with port-to-port latencies as low as 4 nanoseconds.

 - Programmable FPGA devices which support the Arista development standards -- EH, L and LB.

 - High performance switching silicon options